jeffmak/quantum-coding-tutorial/README.md

 `pip3 install qiskit`

 ### Download the workshop material
-- Open up the terminal / command prompt and navigate to where you would like to store the workshop.
+- Open up the terminal / command prompt and navigate to the folder where you would like to store the workshop.
+For Mac / Linux type `cd path/to/folder`.
+For Windows command prompt type `cd /d c:\path\to\folder`, which assumes you are in the c: drive.
-- Type:
+- Next, type:
 `git clone https://github.com/bjader/quantum-coding-tutorial.git`

 Alternatively: